Boston E-1 and E-2 Visa Lawyer for Treaty Traders and Investors

 - tax documentation, etc.

-3. A copy of passport for all applicants
+3. A copy of the passport for all applicants

-4. A copy of the birth certificates and marriage certificate to support all secondary applications
+4. A copy of the birth certificates of all derivative visa applicants and the marriage certificate to support all secondary applications

-6. If alien is an employee of the treaty trade enterprise, then evidence of position including, organizational chart, job description, and evidence of recruitment efforts made by the enterprise
+6. If the foreigner is an employee of the treaty trade enterprise, then evidence of position including, organizational chart, job description, and evidence of recruitment efforts made by the enterprise

 For the E-2 Treaty Investor visa: